Chaphasilor/njoy-frontend/README.md

-# videoportal
+# njoy-frontend

-A website that serves videos through a web portal
+A VueJS-based frontend for njoy